sparklemotion/nokogiri/doc/xml/parsing.md

 ### Conditional Sections

-Nokogiri parses a conditional section into a Nokogiri::XML::EntityDecl object.
+\Nokogiri parses a conditional section into a Nokogiri::XML::EntityDecl object:

 ```
 xml = <<DOCTYPE